 Trust is one of the critical ingredients in building and managing an effective remote team.
 You have to show your employees that you’re confident they can do their jobs.
 If you choose to micromanage every single process in a project, they could end up second-guessing their abilities.
 Of course, this could affect productivity.

 So, please encourage them to reach out whenever they’re stuck—schedule check-ins and meetings where you can discuss workflow and get progress reports.
-And importantly, make sure you stick to the schedule and give them enough breathing space.
+And importantly, ensure you stick to the schedule and give them enough breathing space.

 Remote employees expect flexibility.
 If you can, allow them to define their hours.